ProgBrosEnterpriseCorporation/GameOfKami/README.md

 * 01.03.19 <br />
 Readme was created.
 The initial setting of the game was discussed and the main graphics library was chosen .
+* 06.03.19 <br />
+Development of maps and network code is in full swing.
+The setting of the game is still under discussion.

 If it will be much free time these points will be separated to different threads